mmehel52/checkpage-v.2/README.md

 # checkpage-v.2
-💻 In this project I built up same project with shorter code.
+💻 In this project I built up the same project with shorter code.
 I used mainly JS-DOM capturing.
 You can see visual demo of the website below.
 The objective is to build out real checkout page of e-commerce website.

  [👍click here to see page](https://mmehel52.github.io/checkpage-v.2/)